min-9876/VedaNovusMatrix/README.md

 4. **Submit a pull request** to our `master` branch.
 5. Our team will review and merge your contributions.

-For queries, reach out to us on [Telegram](https://t.me/Netflix_Music_Support).
+For queries, reach out to us on [Telegram](https://t.me/LovelyAppeal).

 ---

 ## 📜 License
-NetflixMusic is open-source and licensed under the MIT License.
+TusharMusic is open-source and licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---